 The most recent presidential election took place in July 2018.
 Andrés Manuel López Obrador, presidential candidate for the National Regeneration Movement Party (Movimiento de Regeneración Nacional) ("Morena"), was elected President and took office on December 1, 2018, ending the Institutional Revolutionary Party's (Partido Revolucionario Institucional) ("PRI") hold on the presidency.
 Before taking office, López Obrador submitted to a national referendum the question of whether to continue construction of a new international airport in Mexico City, one of Mexico's most important infrastructure projects.
 Construction of the new international airport to replace Mexico City International Airport began in 2015.
 The referendum was carried out by a private company contracted by Morena and through mechanisms not necessarily envisioned in the Constitution.
 The result of the referendum, announced on October 28, 2018, was to discontinue construction on the new international airport and, in its stead, build a new airport network consisting of three airports near the Mexico City metropolitan area.
-On December 27, 2018, the López Obrador administration instead decided to add additional runways to the military air base at Santa Lucia and build the Felipe Ángeles International Airport ("AIFA") to handle Mexico City air traffic.
+On December 27, 2018, the López Obrador administration formally terminated work at the new international airport in Mexico City.
+The López Obrador administration instead decided to add additional runways to the military air base at Santa Lucia and build the Felipe Ángeles International Airport ("AIFA") to handle Mexico City air traffic.
 AIFA started operating on March 21, 2022.
-Our Mexican domestic passenger traffic is highly dependent upon the operations of the Mexico City International Airport, and we cannot assure you that AIFA's operations will not adversely affect the operations of the Mexico City International Airport.
+Our Mexican domestic passenger traffic is highly dependent upon the operations of the Mexico City International Airport.

 On November 24 and 25, 2018, López Obrador and Morena held another referendum.
 During this second referendum, voters approved the construction of a railway, labeled the Mayan Train, that would link Mayan archaeological and tourist sites in five southeastern states-Campeche, Chiapas, Quintana Roo, Tabasco and Yucatan.
 The Mayan Train was envisaged to be a four-year project costing U.S.\$7.4 billion which will connect Palenque with Cancún.
-A series of protests and legal challenges have slowed the completion of the Mayan train, which the Mexican government now expects to complete in 2023.
+Although a series of protests and legal challenges have slowed the completion of the Mayan Train, a section of the project started operations on December 16, 2023 and the project is expected to be fully completed during the second quarter of 2024.
 We cannot assure you that the construction of the Mayan Train or any uncertainty around its construction will not impact the passenger traffic at our Mexican airports.